chayleaf/notlua/README.md

 are optional).
 It exposes two modules - `stdlib` and `keywords`.
-`stdlib` contains the default functions (such as `print` and `require`), and `keywords` provides `REQ` (a version of `stdlib.require` that also autogenerates bindings) and `REQLET` (a version of `LET` for requiring modules while preserving type info), as well as `REQ'` and `REQLET'` which gets type info from running an expression in a fresh Lua interpreter (so you can e.g. get type info of complex modules that involve metatables or whatever).
+`stdlib` contains the default functions (such as `print` and `require`), and `keywords` provides `REQ` (a version of `stdlib.require` that also autogenerates bindings) and `REQ'` (same, but it executes not just requires, but arbitrary code, which can generate wrong bindings if you use it the wrong way, be careful).

 Not that this means you don't have to do `CALL print a b` like I wrote above, just `print a b` is enough!
 However, if a function has zero